SeanKilleen/seankilleen.github.io/_posts/2020-02-16-how-to-set-up-a-new-windows-laptop-quickly-with-some-prep-and-tooling-beforehand.md

 ## Chrome profile sync

-I have a lot of extensions, bookmarks, etc. so as much as I don't like Google having even more information about me, I've found that sync tool to be valuable.
+I have a lot of extensions, bookmarks, etc. so as much as I don't like Google having even more information about me, I've found that sync settings to be valuable.

 ## Code: GitHub, GitLab, etc.